PushPioneer/CPU-SIM/README.md

 ## RAM

 - the ram consists of a list with n words. words being bytes
-  - the default value if words is 65535 or a size of ~64kb
+  - the default value of words is 65535 or a size of ~64kb
     - max address is FFFF and min address is 0000 while 0000 is a function address and works\
       like a dump meaning 0000 will always be 00000000
     - __all data send to 0000 will be lost!!__